David-Tam/ML-Bank-Churn/README.md

 ![alt text](images/corr_heatmap.png)

 # 3. Data Preparation
 In this project, 90% of the data is used for training and 10% for testing.
-Of course, our response variable is 'Exited' as we want to prediction if a client is staying (or not):
+Again, our response variable is 'Exited' as we want to prediction if a client is staying (or not):
 ![alt text](images/3.png)

 For each categorical variable, dummy variables are created for each type within the categorical variable.